Global smooth solutions by transport noise of 3D Navier-Stokes equations with small hyperviscosity: Introduction

 where $T<\infty$ is arbitrary.
 We prove the convergence of $u^n$ to $\ud$ in \eqref{eq:convergence_CH} via a compactness argument.
 This explains the subcritical condition $\delta>\frac{5}{2}-2\g$ as, in the latter regime, we can lose some regularity to obtain compactness while still being in sufficiently `rich' function spaces for local well-posedness.

 The \emph{enemy} for the convergence $u^n$ to $\ud$ is the loss of regularity of the noise coefficients as $n\to \infty$.
-Indeed, if \eqref{eq:theta_behaviour} holds, then one can check that
+Indeed, if \eqref{eq:theta_behaviour} holds, then one can check that (see Subsection \ref{ss:noise} for the definition of $\sigma_{k,\alpha}$)

-for all $r>0$.
-Hence, to prove an a-priori estimate for $u^n$ that is uniform in $n\geq 1$, the key is to use estimates which are valid in the presence of \emph{rough} $L^\infty$-transport noise and are strong enough to obtain an a-priori bound in the space \eqref{eq:convergence_CH}.
-This is exactly what happens by using stochastic maximal $L^p$-regularity in time, cf., Appendix \ref{app:smr}.
-To see the key role of the $p$-integrability in time with $p\gg 2$, let us note that, the `maximal $L^p$-regularity space' for the \emph{weak setting} in the spatial variable $x\in \T^3$ of the HSNEs \eqref{eq:hyper_NS} is given by (cf., \eqref{eq:regularity_paths_local_small_1} in Theorem \ref{t:local_HNSEs_hyper_small_viscosity})
+for all $r>0$, see \cite[Proposition 4.1]{Arole25}.
+Hence, to prove an a priori estimate for $u^n$ that is uniform in $n\geq 1$, the key is to use estimates which are valid in the presence of \emph{rough} $L^\infty$-transport noise and are strong enough to obtain an a priori bound in the space \eqref{eq:convergence_CH}.
+This is exactly what happens by using stochastic maximal $L^p$-regularity in time, cf.\ Section \ref{app:smr}.
+To see the key role of the $p$-integrability in time with $p\gg 2$, let us note that, the `maximal $L^p$-regularity space' for the \emph{weak setting} in the spatial variable $x\in \T^3$ of the HSNEs \eqref{eq:hyper_NS} is given by (cf.\ \eqref{eq:main_theorem_L2_regularity_1} in Theorem \ref{t:main_theorem_L2})

-Here, we use the weak setting in the space variable as it is the only one which does not require any smoothness from the noise coefficients, and hence it is compatible with \eqref{eq:lack_regularity_coeff}.
+Here, we use the weak setting in the space variable as it is the only one that does not require any smoothness from the noise coefficients, and hence it is compatible with \eqref{eq:lack_regularity_coeff}.
 Note that, by the trace theory of anisotropic spaces \cite[Theorem 1.2]{ALV21}, the space \eqref{eq:smr_p_intro} embeds into

 where $B$ denotes a Besov space.
 Their appearance is due to standard results for real interpolation, see e.g., \cite[Chapter 5]{BeLo}.
 Note that, for all $\frac{5}{4}-2\g<\delta<\g$, we can choose $p<\infty$ such that